 This recipe calls for clear alcohol, but you can substitute clear alcohol-based extracts instead if you are worried about some guests consuming a small amount of alcohol.
 The resulting bubble sugar will taste fairly strongly of whatever flavoring you use, so take that into account when making the substitution.

-- 3/4 cup sugar (granulated)
+3/4 cup sugar (granulated)

-- 1/2 cup water
+1/2 cup water

-- 2 Tbsp. clear alcohol
+2 tablespoons clear alcohol

 Stir until the sugar dissolves, then insert a candy thermometer and cook the candy to 315 degrees.

 Take a piece of parchment and crumple it between your hands, then smooth it out and place it on a rimmed baking sheet.
 Keep some of the wrinkles, as a little bit of texture is necessary for the final product.

-3. Shortly before the sugar has finished cooking, pour the alcohol or alcohol-based flavoring on the parchment, and rub it between your hands to spread the alcohol over the entire surface of the sheet.
+Shortly before the sugar has finished cooking, pour the alcohol or alcohol-based flavoring on the parchment, and rub it between your hands to spread the alcohol over the entire surface of the sheet.

 If you want to color your bubble sugar, add a drop or two of food coloring at this point.
 You can stir just a few strokes, to make swirled bubble sugar, or stir until it is fully incorporated.

-5. Tilt the baking sheet at a slight angle and carefully begin pouring the sugar syrup on the top of the sheet, so it runs down the parchment paper.
+Tilt the baking sheet at a slight angle and carefully begin pouring the sugar syrup on the top of the sheet, so it runs down the parchment paper.
 The alcohol will make the sugar bubble up.